peterlipan/ASD_GP_GCN/README.md

 python download_ABIDE.py
 ```

 This script will automatically download ABIDE I dataset preprocessed by CPAC and construct the graph representation of the brain imaging.
+After downloading, the raw data (i.e. fMRI) will be deleted.
+The graph representation of brain will be saved at './data/ABIDE/'.

 ## Run the diagnosis framework